-Pantoprazole is used to treat and prevent various stomach and gut problems.
-It reduces the amount of acid produced by the stomach.
+Pantoprazole is used to treat and prevent some stomach and gut problems, such as indigestion, reflux, and ulcers.
+It reduces the amount of acid made in your stomach.

 Some medicines available without a prescription may react with pantoprazole including:

 Tell your pharmacist or doctor about all medicines or treatments that you may be taking, including vitamins, herbal products (e.g. St John's wort) or recreational drugs.

 |Side Effects||Recommended action|

 Muscle twitching or cramps, tiredness or weakness, tingling or numbness (may be signs of low magnesium)

 |Tell your health professional if troublesome|